 - If contributions aren’t made in full or on time, a revamped Superannuation Guarantee Charge (SGC) will apply.

-- out-of-cycle SG contributions, such as bonuses, commissions, advances and back payments
+- Out-of-cycle SG contributions, such as bonuses, commissions, advances, and back payments.

 - The SGC will be tax deductible (currently it is not).
 However, penalties will remain non-deductible.